GPII/gpii-payloads/CloudBasedFlowManagerUntrustedSettings.md

 ## Payload Examples of Cloud Based Flow Manager in Untrusted Setting

-The cloud based flow manager (untrusted setting) receives GET requests from the local flow manager and returns the payload with life cycle instructions.
+The cloud based flow manager (untrusted configuration) receives GET requests from the local flow manager and returns a payload with lifecycle instructions.
 This documentation shows examples of the GET request and return payload.

 See [the FlowManager documentation at GPII wiki](https://wiki.gpii.net/w/Architecture_Overview#Flow_Manager) for more details.